 DWP Cold Weather Payments continue to the 31st of March every year.
-Use the Cold Weather Payment postcode checker to see if you qualify and when it is due.
+Use the Cold Weather Payment postcode checker to see if you qualify and find out when it is due.

-The government grant scheme for 2017/18 has now ended.
-But you can check if a payment is due in your area for 2018/19.
-Make a check using the DWP Cold Weather Payment postcode search.
+The government grant scheme for 2020/21 has now ended.
+But you can check if a payment is due in your area for 2021/22.

-As a rule, the government pays £25 for each 7 day period of extreme cold weather.
-This year's scheme runs between the 1st of November 2018 and the 31st of March 2019.
+The UK Government pays £25 for each 7 day period of extreme cold weather.
+This year's scheme runs from the 1st of November 2021 to the 31st of March 2022.

 Benefit payments should arrive within 14 days of each severe cold weather period in your area.
 Like most benefit entitlements, funds go straight into your bank or building society account.
 Generally, payments from this scheme do not affect your other benefits.

 Do you already get the income-based Jobseeker's Allowance or Income Support?
-If so, you should qualify providing you also have any of the following:
+If so, you should qualify for the DWP CWP payment providing you also have (any):

-If you receive Universal Credit you should also get the Cold Weather Payment.
-As long as you are not employed or self-employed and one of the following apply:
+If you receive Universal Credit you should also get the Cold Weather Payment 2021.
+As long as you are not employed or self-employed and one of these apply to your situation:

-You will also be eligible if you have a disabled child element in your claim, even if you are in employment.
+Note: You will also be eligible if you have a disabled child element in your claim, no matter whether you are in employment or not.

-Making the claim for Cold Weather Payment is simple.
-Those who meet the eligibility criteria do not need to apply.
-That is because in general all Cold Weather Payments are automatic.
+The Cold Weather Payment calculator makes it simple to claim the payment.
+People who meet the CWP eligibility criteria do not need to apply.
+That's because in general, all cold winter payments 2021 to 2022 are automatic.

-Do you get Income Support, income-related ESA, or income-based Jobseeker's Allowance?
-To ensure automatic Cold Weather Payments 2018 you must inform Jobcentre Plus if:
+Are you getting Income Support, income-related ESA, or income-based Jobseeker's Allowance?
+If so, to ensure you get automatic Cold Weather Payments 2021 you must inform Jobcentre Plus if: